Sirczechs-Kaustubh/no-terminate-colab/README.md

 This repository contains a simple JavaScript code snippet that helps to prevent Google Colab’s runtime from disconnecting.
 This is particularly useful for long-running machine learning tasks.

 ## Credit
 This code is based on the work of Patrick von Platen from Hugging Face.
-You can find the original post here.

 ## Usage
 Open Google Colab and start your project.